suhashollakc/Bootstrap-templates/App Landing page/covid19AppLandingTemplate/README.md

 # COVID TRACKER- SAMPLE APPLICATION LANDING PAGE TEMPLATE

-Here are the screenshots of the template built using HTML,CSS and Bootstrap for styling.
+Here are the screenshots of the App Landing Page template built using HTML,CSS and Bootstrap.
 ### 1. HOME